 Mr. Cox has also committed many hours to representation of pro bono clients.
-He recently was part of a team of firm attorneys who developed a series of webinars with the D.C.
+In 2010-2011, and again in 2013, he was part of a team of firm attorneys who developed a series of webinars with the D.C.
 Bar Pro Bono Program’s Community Economic Development (CED) Project, on risk management and insurance matters, focused on issues faced by non-profit organizations.
 The firm was honored as the co-recipient of the D.C.
 Bar’s 2011 Frederick B. Abramson Award for its work on this project.

 Professional & Community Activities